pantheon-systems/documentation/source/content/guides/mariadb-mysql/02-mysql-access.md

 <Partial file="platform-considerations-connections.md" />

-### Accessing the Database Directly
+### Access Your Database Directly

 You cannot access the database directly if you have purchased [Secure Runtime Access](/guides/secure-development/secure-runtime-access).

-MySQL credentials for each site environment are located in your Site Dashboard.
+The database credentials for each site environment are located in your Site Dashboard.

 Navigate to the environment you want to connect with, and select **Connection Info** to view your Database credentials.